danomatika/ofxMidi/README.markdown

 * create a new group "ofxMidi"
 * drag these directories from ofxMidi into this new group: `ofxMidi/src`
+	* if building for OSX, delete the src/ios folder references
+	* if building for iOS, delete the src/desktop folder references
 * add the CoreMIDI framework to your project
 	* Xcode 3
 		* right click on your project in the groups & files sidebar